mmikowski/powercss/README.md

     </body>
     </html>

-We can find the `pcss._exampleBasic_.js` file in the root directory of the GitHub repository.
+We can find the `pcss._exampleBasic_.html` file that contains in the root directory of the GitHub repository.

 ### 2. Define and add a Virtual StyleSheet List
 A Virtual StyleSheet List (`VSheet`) contains the same information as a